bhatiaabhinav/bhatiaabhinav.github.io.old/_pages/about.md

 I am a third year Ph.D. student at [College of Information and Computer Sciences](https://www.cics.umass.edu/), [University of Massachusetts, Amherst](www.umass.edu), advised by Prof. [Shlomo Zilberstein](https://groups.cs.umass.edu/shlomo/).
 I received a B.E.
 (Hons.) in Computer Science from [BITS-Pilani, India](https://bits-pilani.ac.in/) in 2015.
 Previously, I was a Research Engineer at Singapore Management University (SMU), where I worked with [Pradeep Varakantham](http://www.mysmu.edu/faculty/pradeepv/) and [Akshat Kumar](http://www.mysmu.edu/faculty/akshatkumar/index.html).
-Before that, I worked as a software engineer at @WalmartLabs Bangaluru; and as an intern at Amazon Bangalore.
+Before that, I worked as a software engineer at @WalmartLabs Bangalore; and as an intern at Amazon Bangalore.

-I am interested in making fundamental contributions to AI research, especially to sequential decision making.
-The problem which keeps me up at night is how to scale Reinforcement Learning to make it work for autonomous agents in the real world.\
-At present, my research efforts lie at the intersection of model free RL, model based RL, planning, efficient exploration & learning, heuristic search, anytime algorithms and metareasoning.
+I am interesting in making fundamental contributions to Artificial Intelligence research, more specifically, towards building general-purpose autonomous agents that can operate in unstructured real-world environments.
+At present, my research efforts lie at an intersection of planning, model-based & model-free reinforcement learning and metareasoning.

-When I am not thinking about Bellman equations, I love consuming other science content such as documentaries on physics, evolutionary biology, neuroscience, psychology etc, in part looking for clues towards my research.
+In addition to thinking about Bellman equations, I love consuming sciency stuff such as documentaries/podcasts/books on physics, evolutionary biology, neuroscience, psychology etc., in part looking for clues towards my research.

 I'm a huge fan of Richard Feynman and Roger Federer.\
 My friends tell me I sing well.